grmillsy/TurnPointApp/README.md

 ## Decisions made
 * Prisma: I chose to add prisma as a query builder to allow easier querying and typing.
 * Tailwind: I added tailwind to speed up visual development so I could concentrate on the functionality.
+* Hard coding the prisma url - Normally this would go in an env variable but for this example I have hard coded it.